Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means to behave in a chaotic or uncontrollable way.
-The phrase uses "amok" to represent disorderly behavior, making it non-literal and figurative, which qualifies it as an idiom.
+The idiom uses "amok" to represent disorderly behavior, making it non-literal and figurative, which qualifies it as an idiom.

 Origin: